dotnet/roslyn/docs/features/incremental-generators.md

 ### Pipeline based execution

 `IIncrementalGenerator` has an `Initialize` method that is called by the host[^1] exactly once, regardless of the number of further compilations that may occur.
+For instance a host with multiple loaded projects may share the same generator instance across multiple projects, and will only call `Initialize` a single time for the lifetime of the host.

 [^1]: Such as the IDE or the command-line compiler